microsoft/FluidFramework/docs/tutorials/dice-roller.md

 ::: tab React
 We create a `rerender` function that will display our content into the provided `HTMLElement`.
-To get the dice value we use the `get` method on the root, using the same key (`diceValue`) that we created in `componentInitializingFirstTime()`.
+To get the dice value we use the `get` method on the root, using the same key (`diceValue`) that we created in `initializingFirstTime()`.
 Because we are using React we will call `ReactDOM.render(...)` with a span displaying our dice value as a Unicode character and a button that rolls the dice when clicked.
 Finally we pass the provided `HTMLElement` (`div`) into our `ReactDOM.render(...)` to tell React what to render in.